Piccolo (Dragon Ball): Creation and development

-For the film Super Hero, Toriyama said that he wanted the plot to focus on the dynamic between Gohan and Piccolo due to how their close relationship motivates the former even more than his father, Goku, in order to be determined to fight.
+For the film Dragon Ball Super: Super Hero, Toriyama said that he wanted the plot to focus on the dynamic between Gohan and Piccolo due to how their close relationship motivates the former even more than his father, Goku, to be determined to fight.
 Orange Piccolo (オレンジ・ピッコロ, Orenji Pikkoro), which Toriyama considers Piccolo's first transformation, was made orange and extremely muscled to distinguish him from Piccolo's regular form.
 The buffed body was done since, unlike other characters, Piccolo does not have hair to change in a transformation.
-The artist wondered that while he should have been more over-the-top with Piccolo, he is glad he finaly gave him a chance to make him as strong as Goku.
+Toriyama wondered that while he should have been more over-the-top with Piccolo, he is glad he finally gave him a chance to make him as strong as Goku.
 Toriyama said that, while Piccolo is a stoic character, he wanted to make him act different in the movie.